Bhojpuri cuisine: Diwali

 Diwali is one of the largest festivals of the region and people enjoy eating numerous kinds of sweets and savouries, including gujia, anarsa, and ladoo.
 One sweet always associated with Diwali is cheeni ke khilone.

+Godhan

+There is a tradition of preparing Pitha on the occasion of Godhan in Bhojpuri region.
+It is prepared with soaked and then ground rice and pulses.

 Chhath Puja

 This is the largest festival of the region.
 It is celebrated for four consecutive days.
-On first day ("Nahay Khay"), after the holy bath in river, boiled small grain arwa chawal / sama ke chawal is eaten with lauki ki sabzi (bottle gourd sautéed in ghee) and chane ki dal.
+On first day ("Nahay Khay"), after the holy bath in river, lauka-bhaat and chana ke dal is eaten.
 On second day ("Kharna"), people dip in holy Ganges and take the water home to cook rasiyaao and roti, which is eaten as Prasad at night.
 The next day ("Dala Chhath"), thekua, kasar, belgrami, and poori are prepared by the women who are fasting.
 After both the "Arghyas", on the fourth day, these sweets along with several fruits and dry fruits are served as Prasad and eaten for several days.